-Law qualifications can be confusing but you can simplify the English and Welsh legal professions by dividing them into two sections; barristers and solicitors.
+For those wondering how to become a lawyer, the many different law qualifications can be confusing.
+You can simplify much of the English and Welsh legal professions by dividing them into two professions; barristers and solicitors.
 It is becoming more difficult to separate the work of barristers and solicitors as some solicitors can now stand up in court.

 Law qualifications and training for barristers